Frequently Asked Questions

 No, that’s not possible.
 Only faculty members who are selectable can be indicated as potential supervisors.

 Once you named the referees they will automatically receive a reference requests asking to fill in an evaluation form and provide us with a recommendation letter.
-Reference requests will be sent by: lotus2/GWDGfirstname.lastname@example.org.
-Unfortunately, this address is often filtered as *SPAM*.
+Reference requests will be sent by email@example.com.
+This address might be filtered as *SPAM*.
 Please inform your referees beforehand that they receive an Email from this sender and make sure that they check their spam folder.
-It may take 30-45 minutes after you submit your application until they receive this Email.
-Deadline for submitting the reference letters is 17 November 2019.
+Deadline for submitting the reference letters is 22 November 2020.
 Please be aware, that in case your referee(s) don’t submit their recommendation on-time, we won’t send reminder emails.
 It is YOUR duty to make sure your referees submit the letter on time.
 You will receive a notification once a referee has submitted a recommendation letter on your behalf.
-So, if you haven’t received such Emails by 14 November you should remind your referees upon the deadline.
+So, if you haven’t received such Emails by 19 November you should remind your referees upon the deadline.

 No, we will not accept LOR submitted by applicants.
 For your application to IMPRS NeuroCom, your referees will have to answer questions and mark your performance accordingly.
 This allows us a better comparison of different applicants.
 Therefore, in order to be further considered for the IMPRS NeuroCom application procedure, your referees need to fill-in the provided form.
 However, there is a “comment” box, where referees can copy and paste a prepared LOR.